Our philosophy major introduces you to the Western philosophical tradition while teaching you to be at home in contemporary philosophical thought.

 Some of the most common second majors are: art, art history, biology, history, international studies, math, physics, political science, psychology and religious studies.

-Please contact Candace Upton, undergraduate advisor, at email@example.com for more information.
+Please contact Candace Upton, our undergraduate advisor, for more information.